sanishsuwal7/devPortfolio/content/blog/react-cheatsheet/index.md

 ---
-title: React cheatsheet
+title: React interview cheatsheet
 draft: false
 date: 2020-12-01T18:44:42.151Z
-description: "A cheatsheet for javascript interviews"
+description: "A cheatsheet for React interviews"
 internal: false
-keywords: "javascript, interviews, cs, cheatsheet, scrimba"
+keywords: "javascript, react, interviews, cs, cheatsheet, scrimba, cassidoo"
 ---

+I was **super lucky** to be selected to have a mock **React interview** with the wonderful [Cassidoo](https://twitter.com/cassidoo).
+She’s a Principal Developer Experience Engineer over at [Netlify](https://www.netlify.com/).

+The awesome people at [Scrimba](http://scrimba.com/) came up with the idea.
+Shoutout to [Alex Booker](@bookercodes) for organizing everything and being so nice and reassuring!

+To be honest, when I found out I was having the interview, I freaked out.
+I went into geek mode to study.
+Luckily, Alex wrote a [great piece](https://scrimba.com/articles/react-interview-questions/#what-is-the-difference-between-the-virtual-dom-and-the-real-dom) with the questions that might come up (or not … video coming up soon).

+**This is my cheatsheet**.
+I took all the questions and answered them in my own words.
+You know...
+How you would on an interview.
+That way I could hit `cmd + f` and find that "cue card".

 ## React DOM